Is engineering dangerous? In most instances no. But my near-death experience made me reflect on the sacrifices made by engineers before me.

 The drive up the mountain

-In the drive up, nothing seemed abnormal.
-There was snow all around, but the sun peaked through the clouds shining brightly.
-While the road was fairly clear of snow and ice.
+On the drive up, nothing seemed abnormal.
+Snow covered the greenery all around like a postcard, and the sun peaked through the clouds.
+Additionally, the road was fairly clear of snow and ice.

-Also, on one side of the road were tall snow-covered pine trees for as far as your eye could see.
-On the other side was a steep drop-off where you could peak down the side of the mountain into the abyss.
+On one side of the road were tall snow-covered pine trees for as far as the eye could see.
+On the other side, there was a steep drop-off into nothingness.
+Not a drive to make if you fear heights.

-Clearly, nature has no care for what we humans label as a “good cause.”
-Nature will continue to do, what it has done for billions of years.
+The sudden road conditions had caught us off guard.
+Nature had no care for what we humans view as a good cause.
+Nature will continue to do, what it has done for millions of years.

 The dangers on the road

-To this very day, I remember everything vividly.
-It’s all etched in my mind.
-Because we checked off every item you’d prefer never to experience when driving:
+To this very day, the drive is still vividly etched into my mind.
+Because we checked off all the following items, which you never want to experience when driving: